Big Interview with Show Jumper

 Stephanie Holmén

-Between 2013 and 2023, she worked as a flatrider at the renowned Grevlunda estate, with her employers being none other than world elite riders Peder Fredricson and Lisen Bratt Fredricson.
+Between 2013 and 2023, she worked as a flatrider at the renowned Grevlunda Stables, with her employers being none other than world elite riders Peder Fredricson and Lisen Bratt Fredricson.
 During her 10 years at the stable, she took on the responsibility of training and managing horses, gaining valuable experience in competitions ranging from young horse championships to World Cup victories.

 Now, Stephanie faces a new career challenge as she embarks on her own venture at Borelund stable in Skåne.
 Her goal?
 Nothing less than the very top.
 At Maya Delorez, we firmly believe that Stephanie has a promising future ahead of her, and we are excited to see where she is headed!